satori-chatbots/user-simulator/README.md

   - str: Outputs the data as text.
   - time: Outputs the data in a time format.
   - date: Outputs the data in a date format.
-- descriptio: In this parameter, the tester should prompt a text definig which information has to be obtained from the convesation.
+- description: In this parameter, the tester should prompt a text definig which information has to be obtained from the convesation.

 ## conversations